 If you can't afford therapy at all, consider attending 12-step group meetings such as Alcoholics Anonymous.
 These meetings are free and open to the public, although some meeting leaders encourage members to donate whatever they can afford to keep the meeting running.
 12-step groups offer support to alcoholics who are struggling with drinking as well as to those who have been sober for a long time.
 Many rehab programs encourage addicts to seek support from Alcoholics Anonymous in addition to other treatments, so it makes sense to seek this particular treatment on your own if your finances don't allow you to seek help elsewhere.

 Regardless of your financial situation, alcohol treatment cost doesn't have to stop you from getting help.
-Call us so you can find an affordable therapist or rehab program and free yourself from alcoholism.
+Call us so you can find an affordable therapist or rehab program.